jrchen01/organoids_transcriptomics_analysis/8_month_organoids/README.md

 ## Software environment
 All analyses were performed in R (version 4.2.2) under CentOS Linux 7 (Core) using conda environment.
 The complete output of `sessionInfo()` is shown below:
-This folder contains code for the 8‑month organoids scRNA‑seq analysis, including data distribution checks, clustering and annotation, differential expression analysis, and cell–cell communication analysis.

-## Software environment

-All analyses were performed in R (version 4.2.2) under CentOS Linux 7 (Core) using a conda-managed environment.
-For full reproducibility, the complete output of `sessionInfo()` is provided below:

 ```r
 sessionInfo()